Personal profile

 Biography

 Dr Ruth Pelzer-Montada is an artist and scholar with a particular interest in print media.
 She holds a PhD in art practice, a BA(hons) in Painting from ECA and an undergraduate and postgraduate degree in German Literature and Political Science from the University of Heidelberg.
-She has been teaching Visual Culture and historical and critical studies at ECA and other Scottish art colleges while pursuing her research through both artistic projects and writing.
+She has taught Visual Culture and contemporary art theory across the Schools of Art and Design at Edinburgh College of Art, and other Scottish art colleges while pursuing her research through both artistic projects and writing.
 Her work has been exhibited in Scotland and abroad.
-Her writing has appeared in international peer-reviewed journals and conference publications and online.
-She is currently completing a book project Print Matters.
-An anthology of critical writing on prints and printmaking since 1986 for Manchester University Press.
+Her writing has appeared in international peer-reviewed journals, conference publications and specialist journals.
+Her anthology, Perspectives on contemporary printmaking, critical writing since 1986 was published by Manchester University Press in 2018.

 Teaching